 Once you have made your decision on which unit trust to invest in, click on the “Buy Now” button and login to your digiBanking account to start investing today.

-If you’re already logged into digiBanking, you can access the same information and filters using the Invest tab.
+If you’re already logged into digiBank, you can access the same information and filters using the Invest tab.

 3. Buying Reit ETFs

 ETFs are funds that seek to track a benchmark index such as the Straits Times Index (STI) or the S&P 500.
-Just like the broad market indices, Reits also have their own benchmark index.
-There are currently three different Reit ETFs listed on the SGX with each tracking a separate Reit benchmark index.
+Just like the broad market indices, Reits also have their own benchmark indices.
+There are 5 Reit ETFs listed on the SGX, each tracking a separate benchmark index.

-S-Reits can also be invested through a Regular Savings Plans (RSP) like DBS Invest-Saver.
-Those keen on the DBS Invest-Saver RSP are able to purchase units in the Nikko AM-StraitsTrading Asia ex Japan Reit ETF for as little as S$100 each month.
+You can also invest in S-Reits through a Regular Savings Plan (RSP) like DBS Invest-Saver.
+Those keen on the DBS Invest-Saver RSP are able to purchase units in the Nikko AM-StraitsTrading Asia ex Japan Reit ETF and/or the CSOP iEdge S-REITs Leader ETF for as little as $100 each month.

 What you can do:

-There are two ways you can purchase Reit ETFs
+There are 2 ways you can purchase Reit ETFs directly.

 If you prefer to buy them on the stock exchange, you can do so using an online brokerage, such as DBS Vickers Online.

-If you prefer to buy them on a regular basis, you can do so through a Regular Savings Plan (RSP) such as DBS Invest-Saver.
-This option lets you regularly invest a fixed amount of money into a Reit ETF every month using a dollar cost averaging strategy.
+If you prefer to buy them on a regular basis, you can do so with a Regular Savings Plan (RSP) like DBS Invest-Saver.
+This option lets you invest a fixed amount of money into a Reit ETF every month using a dollar cost averaging strategy.

 NikkoAM-StraitsTrading Asia Ex Japan REIT ETF